Mburnand-tech/Through-the-fog/README.md

 ## Getting Started

-To run this project locally, the following must be installed on your machine
+To run this project locally, the following must be installed on your machine:

  * Node.js -Node Package Manager.
  * React Native CLI - installed globally.